 The term "plant-based" was introduced in the 1980s, by T. Colin Campbell, Ph.D.—a researcher at the National Institutes of Health (NIH) at the time—to describe a vegetable-based diet that focuses on health rather than ethics.

-One common concern for both vegan and vegetarian diets is can you really get enough nutrients?
+One common concern for both vegan and vegetarian diets is whether you can really get enough nutrients.
 Hammer reassures it's more than possible: "As long as you're consuming a healthy balance of protein, vegetables, fruits, and other fiber-rich, whole-food carbs, there's no reason you shouldn't get the vitamins and nutrients your body needs."

 Then what does whole-foods, plant-based mean?